maltsaar/maltslist/README.md

 # maltslist
-A simple way to keep track of movies and tv shows.
+A simple way to keep track of movies and tv shows

 <img src="/screenshot.png" width="50%">